Bullion Buttonhole Stitch

 milliners needles

-Bullion ButtonholeΒ an interesting variety of buttonhole.
-This stitch consists ofΒ Β buttonhole stitch where the upright bars are worked as a bullion stitches.
-Since it is based on buttonhole you can use it to edge items or as a interesting border.
+Bullion Buttonhole an interesting variety of buttonhole.
+This stitch consists of buttonhole stitch, where the upright bars are worked as a bullion stitch.
+Since it is based on buttonhole, you can use it to edge items, or use it as an interesting border.
 Bullion buttonhole can look very interesting if you thread a thin ribbon or novelty thread under it.

-Tip: For all bullion stitches use milliners needles as theyΒ are the secret weapon in creating wonderful bullion stitches.Β People either love or hate bullions, but most of the problems associated with working them is that people use the wrong needle.
+Tip: For all bullion stitches, use milliner’s needles as they are the secret weapon in creating wonderful bullion stitches.
+People either love or hate bullions, but the main problem associated with working them is that people use the wrong needle.

 How to work Bullion Buttonhole

-Samples worked in DMC perle #5 cotton using a #3 Milliners needle on 26 cnt linen.
+Samples worked in DMC perle #5 cotton using a #3 Milliners needle on 26 count linen.

 Bring the thread out on the lower line.
-Insert the needle on the upper line making a straight downward motion and then loop the thread under the needle point as you would with regular buttonhole.
+Insert the needle on the upper line, making a straight downward motion, then loop the thread under the needle point as you would with regular buttonhole.

 Wrap your needle 5 or 6 times.
-Make sure the wraps side side by side.
-Don’t wrap too tight as that will make it hard to pull your needle through.
-On the other hand loose wrap will make for a sloppy knot.
+Make sure the wraps are side by side.
+Don’t wrap too tightly, as that will make it hard to pull your needle through.
+On the other hand, a loose wrap will make for a sloppy knot.

 Pull your needle through while loosely holding the wraps between your thumb and forefinger.
 As you pull your needle through the bullion stitch will point towards the top imaginary line.

 Some of the wraps may be a little wobbly.
 Tickle the bullion’s tummy with the point of your needle.
-Run itΒ smoothly up an down the underside of the bullion.
-Do this a couple of times as this will even out wobblyΒ wraps.
+Run it smoothly up and down the underside of the bullion.
+Do this a couple of times, as this will even out wobbly wraps.

-Like regular buttonhole stitches, rows of the stitch can be built up to create patterns.
+Like regular buttonhole stitches, you can build up rows of the stitch to create patterns.

 18 Comments